 Question: With all the digging wombats do, why don’t their pouches fill with dirt?

-Answer: Wombats, like all other marsupials, carry their babies around in pouches.
+Answer: Wombats, like many other marsupials, carry their babies around in pouches.
 The problem with wombats, however, is that they do a lot of digging.

 You would think that all this dirt would collect in their pouches and that baby wombats would constantly have dirt in their eyes and whiskers.
 But this doesn’t happen, because wombats wear their pouches backwards.